vindarel/lisp-journey/content/pythonVSlisp.md

 I learned Java and C at school, I learned Python by myself and it was a relief.
-After 5-6 years working and doing side projects in Python and JS (mostly web dev, Django/Flask/AngularJS/Vuejs), I find the experience so dumb and unsatisfactory that I'm switching to Common Lisp.
+After 5-6 years working and doing side projects in Python and JS (mostly web dev, Django/Flask/AngularJS/Vuejs), I find the experience so unsatisfactory that I'm switching to Common Lisp.

+I am not here to compare languages themselves, but their inherent workflow and their ecosystem.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->